PredictLand/PL-TEC-PLPipes/README.md

 at the given port in order to receive the data from the user browser (afterwards it is stopped).
 The port must be the same used to register the application in AAD.

+###### az_cli:

+Uses Azure command line client (`az`) for authentication.

+Accepted entries are as follows:

+- `private` (defaults to true): whether to use a private `az` configuration for this login or the global one for the user.

+  In the later case, the global configuration must be initialized by the user calling `az login`.

 ### Microsoft Graph